doubleloop-io/lastminute-fp-workshop/PITCHME.md

 > we compose those pieces of code to create solutions to larger problems.

 ---
-> Decomposition wouldn’t make sense if we weren’t able to put the pieces back together.
+> Decomposition wouldn’t make sense if we weren’t able to put the pieces back together. - Bartosz Milewski

-> Bartosz Milewski
+---
+## Composition
+This is where Functional Programming  mainly @color[GoldenRod](focuses on)

 ---
 ## Complex System